awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-replicationconfiguration-rules.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Priority`  <a name="cfn-s3-bucket-replicationrule-priority"></a>
-The priority associated with the rule\.
-If you specify multiple rules in a replication configuration, Amazon S3 prioritizes the rules to prevent conflicts when filtering\.
-If two or more rules identify the same object based on a specified filter, the rule with higher priority takes precedence\.
-For example:
-+ Same object quality prefix\-based filter criteria if prefixes you specified in multiple rules overlap
+The priority indicates which rule has precedence whenever two or more replication rules conflict\.
+Amazon S3 will attempt to replicate objects according to all replication rules\.
+However, if there are two or more rules with the same destination bucket, then objects will be replicated according to the rule with the highest priority\.
+The higher the number, the higher the priority\.
-+ Same object qualify tag\-based filter criteria specified in multiple rules For more information, see [Replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication.html) in the *Amazon Simple Storage Service Developer Guide*\.
 *Required*: No
 *Type*: Integer